Limit on spatial quantum superpositions with massive objects due to phonons: Model

+As a general model for the process of splitting a nano-particle, independent of a specific material or interaction, we consider a potential $\alpha_i U(x)$ with some field intensity $U$ and a coupling $\alpha_i$ to a specific atom in the lattice.
+The force acting on the atom with index $i$ is thus $F_i=-\alpha_i U'(x)$, where the derivative is evaluated at the position of the atom.
+The equation of motion for the atoms can be written

 Here, the atom labelled $i$ is displaced by $x_i$ from its equilibrium position ($x_{0i}$), and the matrix elements $K_{ij}$ specify the interatomic spring constants.
-The external force is $F_i = - \alpha_i U'(x_{0i})$, where $U$ is the externally applied potential, and $\alpha_i$ is the coupling strength of the $i$'th atom to this potential.
-We first construct the normal modes of the lattice, using the eigenvectors $u^{k}_i = u^{k}(x_{0i})$ of the dynamical matrix:

-where $\omega_k$ is the normal mode (phonon) frequency.
-The centre-of-mass {(c.m.)} mode corresponds to a zero-frequency eigenvector $u^{0}_{i} \propto \sqrt{m_i}$ which exists because of global translation invariance of the potential energy, i.e., $\sum_j K_{ij} = 0$.
-All normal modes can be chosen real and orthogonal, and be normalised according to $\sum_i u^k_{i} u^l_{i} = \delta_{kl}$.
-Expanding the displacements into normal modes, $x_i(t) = \sum_k q_k(t) u^k_i / \sqrt{ m_i }$ with mass-weighted mode amplitudes $q_k(t)$ (unit: length times root of mass), the energy of the lattice takes the diagonal form
+To avoid phonons from being excited we require that the force is homogeneous.
+This means that $\delta U'$, describing how far from constant is the potential gradient across the extent of the object, and $\delta\alpha$, the variation in the coupling to the potential gradient, should be very small.
+Specifically, $\delta\alpha$ is a measure of to what degree the atoms in the material are all the same (chemical and isotopic purity), and to what degree their density and orientation are the same across the object (e.g., no geometrical defects).

+While the force variation $\delta F$ should be represented by a power spectrum, we are only interested in its intensity on spatial scales (inverse $k$ vectors) from the object size to the atomic interspacing.
+An example from the atomic scale may be an inhomogeneous material whereby spin contaminations producing a Stern-Gerlach force are randomly scattered throughout the object (e.g., nitrogen-vacancy centers within the spinless $^{12}{\rm C}$ diamond lattice \cite{Margalit2021}).
+This is the model we are going to work with in the following, based on the force correlation function

+Here, $\delta F / F$ is the relative amplitude of the force inhomogeneities, and $a(t)$ is the acceleration per ``average atom'' with reference mass $m_1$.